shravan97/PyRDF/README.md

 Introduction
 ------------

-A Python package named 'PyRDF' was built on top of [ROOT’s RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html), that makes it seamless to run RDataFrame operations with any distributed backend and without much effort.
+A Python package named **_PyRDF_** was built on top of [ROOT’s RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html), that makes it seamless to run RDataFrame operations with any distributed backend and without much effort.
 PyRDF internally creates a computational graph of all requested operations and executes it using [PyROOT](https://root.cern.ch/pyroot), only when required.
 Without this Python layer, one has to write a mapper function, a reducer function and manually set up a distributed environment (like Spark) to execute the operations on clusters.
 PyRDF also allows you to create your own backend to execute RDataFrame operations.

 Features
 --------